sandikbarr/rxjs-todo/README.md

 ## Slideshare
 [https://www.slideshare.net/secret/FL6NONZJ7DDAkf](https://www.slideshare.net/secret/FL6NONZJ7DDAkf)

-### Tech Talk Presented at
+### Presented at
 * KCDC - July 2019
 * Music City Code - September 2019

 ## Development server

-Run `yarn run json-server` to run the JSON API.
-The REST API runs on `http://localhost:3000/` Run `yarn start` for a dev server.
+* Run `yarn run json-server` to run the JSON API.
+The REST API runs on `http://localhost:3000/`
+* Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+  * The app will automatically reload if you change any of the source files.